What's The Best Method To Weigh A Bed-Ridden Patient?

 Weighing a patient in a care setting is a vital part of the care process.
 Not only does it allow for medical records to be updated and maintained, but it also allows for the correct care and treatment to be given to the patient.
 Recording a patient’s weight will also allow medical staff to assess their nutritional needs.

-Weighing a patient who is ambulant is not something which gives us any cause for thought but weighing a patient who is bed-ridden or bed-bound could be a challenging task without the appropriate equipment.
+Weighing a patient who is ambulant is not something which gives us any cause for thought but weighing a patient who is bed-ridden or bed-bound could be a challenging task without the appropriate weighing scale.

 Different Devices for Weighing Bed-Ridden Patients